Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/01_ManageWarehouse.md

     ![Warehouse management](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/WarehouseSuppliers/WarehouseManagement/WarehouseManagement.png "[Warehouse management]")

 3. Check the stocks for the selected material in the *Stocks* section.
-You may need to expand the *Stocks* section by dragging the lower edge or scroll down to see all stocks.
+You may need to expand the *Stocks* section by dragging the lower edge or scroll down to see the complete list of stocks.
 You can check the following stock values per warehouse and in total:
     - *Stock*: actual units in stock
     - *Reserved*: reserved units for open customer orders
     - *Available in stock*: actual units minus reserved units